-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 But in the digital age, there are so many more ways to watch, and the total figure across all BBC platforms was 34m in 2011.

-Hundreds of millions of people around the world are expected to tune in to see William's younger brother do the same.
+Hundreds of millions of people around the world are believed to have tuned in to see William's younger brother do the same.

-The BBC has waived the licence fee for communities hosting viewing parties of Prince Harry's wedding, and the government has extended pub licences for the night before and the night after the ceremony.
+The BBC waived the licence fee for communities hosting viewing parties of Prince Harry's wedding, and the government extended pub licences for the night before and the night after the ceremony.

-The Queen is the head of the Church of England, which is part of the Anglican Communion, a branch of protestant Christianity.
+The Queen is the head of the Church of England, which is part of the Anglican Communion, a branch of Protestant Christianity.

 That means that members of the Royal Family are expected to be active members in the church - Ms Markle was baptised into the Church of England in March by the Archbishop of Canterbury, the Most Rev Justin Welby.

-Mr Welby will also be performing their wedding ceremony, which will include vows from the Book of Common Prayer, religious hymns, and readings from the bible.
+Mr Welby also officiated their wedding ceremony, which included vows, religious hymns, and readings from the Bible.

+An American preacher, the Most Reverend Michael Curry, made a powerful address.

-The ceremony will feature the gospel group Karen Gibson and The Kingdom Choir in addition to traditional English choral music, and cellist Sheku Kanneh-Mason, who won BBC's Young Musician award in 2016, will also perform.
+The ceremony featured the gospel group Karen Gibson and The Kingdom Choir in addition to traditional English choral music.
+The cellist Sheku Kanneh-Mason, who won BBC's Young Musician award in 2016, also played.

 Will Ms Markle become a princess?